brendano/ark-tweet-nlp/docs/annot_guidelines.md

   - we still use @ regardless of context (unlike with hashtags)
 * Citizens United?
 Media Lab? are the nouns here N or ^?
   - (clarifying the discussion below) For most proper names, all content words are ^ regardless of whether there is internal syntactic structure.
 An exception is made for titles of works which have an "internal interpretation" independent of the reference to the work, and which contain non-nouns: for such cases the title is tagged as if it were a normal phrase.
 Function words are only tagged with ^ if they are not behaving in a normal syntactic fashion, e.g. Ace/^ of/^ Base/^.
+* 81421997929795585 "the other person feelings" - SAE would be person's/S, but should this just be N?

 #### Preposition-y things ####

-difficult decision in annotation: preposition-like verb modifiers. preposition, particle, or adverb? i am only tagging as particles (T) intransitive prepositions for verbs which can be transitive (e.g., 'up' in 'wake up'/'wake up his friend').
-I do not use T for the rare verbs and adjectives that can serve as particles (cut *short*, let *go*).
-For 41852812245598208 (stick around) I went with P because 'stick around' cannot be transitive (I think 'stick around the house' is [stick [around the house]], not [[stick around\] \[the house]]).
+difficult decision in annotation: preposition-like verb modifiers. preposition, particle, or adverb?

+* I am only tagging as particles (T) intransitive prepositions for verbs which can be transitive (e.g., 'up' in 'wake up'/'wake up his friend').
+I do not use T for the rare verbs and adjectives that can serve as particles (cut *short*, let *go*). 'around' in 'turn around the company/turn the company around' is also a particle.
+* For 41852812245598208 (stick around) I went with P because 'stick around' cannot be transitive (I think 'stick around the house' is [stick [around the house]], not [[stick around\] \[the house]]).
+* For 'turn (a)round' meaning rotate oneself to face another direction, I tagged as R. I guess this feels right because 'around' in this case indicates a path without relating two (overt or implied) entities.
+(The path is intrinsic?)

 Introduction